Chapter 2. OpenShift Container Storage upgrade channels and releases

 Upgrade channels control only release selection and do not impact the version of the cluster that you install; the

 OpenShift Container Storage upgrades are tied to the OpenShift Container Platform upgrade to ensure that compatibility and interoperability are maintained with the OpenShift Container Platform.
-For OpenShift Container Storage 4.6, OpenShift Container Platform 4.5, 4.6 and 4.7 are supported.
-OpenShift Container Platform 4.5 and 4.7 is supported to maintain backward and forward compatibility with OpenShift Container Platform.
+For OpenShift Container Storage 4.8, OpenShift Container Platform 4.8 and 4.9 (when generally available) are supported.
+OpenShift Container Platform 4.9 is supported to maintain forward compatibility with OpenShift Container Platform.
 Keep the OpenShift Container Storage version the same as OpenShift Container Platform in order to get the benefit of all the features and enhancements in that release.

-Once a new version is Generally Available, the stable channel corresponding to the minor version gets updated with the new image which can be used to upgrade.
-You can use the
+- Once a new version is Generally Available, the stable channel corresponding to the minor version gets updated with the new image which can be used to upgrade.
+You can use the stable-4.8 channel to upgrade from OpenShift Container storage 4.7 and upgrades within 4.8.

-In addition to the stable channel, certain minor versions of OpenShift Container Platform offer Extended Update Support (EUS).
-These EUS versions extend the maintenance phase for customers with Premium Subscriptions to 14 months.
-OpenShift Container Storage 4.6 is currently the only minor version with EUS.
+- In addition to the stable channel, all even-numbered minor versions of OpenShift Container Storage offer Extended Update Support (EUS).
+These EUS versions extend the full and maintenance support phases for customers with Standard and Premium Subscriptions to 18 months.
+There is no difference between stable-4.y and eus-4.y channels, other than the fact that the EUS channels will include the release only once the next EUS release is available.